Charles Newington - National Director

 Caleb Stephen - Communications / IT Assistant

 Caleb is involved in managing various aspects of digital and print communications and provides day-to-day support for various areas of FamilyVoice's critical internet infrastructure.
 He has a broad skillset with a background in Christian multimedia and investigative journalism and is a qualified Trainer & Assessor.
-Outside of FamilyVoice, he is passionately involved in the fire and rescue sector.
+Outside of FamilyVoice, he is passionately involved in the emergency services sector.

 The Governing Board